War of the Sixth Coalition: Spring campaign of 1813

-Armistice of Pläswitz; Austria joins the coalition
+Armistice of Pläswitz; Austria joins the Coalition and creation of the Trachenberg Plan

 The belligerents declared an armistice from 4 June 1813 which lasted until 13 August, during which time both sides attempted to recover from approximately a quarter of a million losses since April.
 During this time Allied negotiations finally brought Austria out in open opposition to France (like Prussia, Austria had moved from nominal ally of France in 1812 to armed neutral in 1813).
 Two principal Austrian armies deployed in Bohemia and Northern Italy, adding 300,000 troops to the Allied armies.
 In total the Allies now had around 800,000 frontline troops in the German theatre, with a strategic reserve of 350,000.
 As a consequence of the armistice, the French lost their initial advantage in numbers as the Austrians, and Russia's huge manpower reserves, were brought to the front.

 Napoleon succeeded in bringing the total imperial forces in the region up to around 650,000 (although only 250,000 were under his direct command, with another 120,000 under Nicolas Charles Oudinot and 30,000 under Davout).
 The Confederation of the Rhine furnished Napoleon with the bulk of the remainder of the forces, with Saxony and Bavaria as principal contributors.
 In addition, to the south, Murat's Kingdom of Naples and Eugène de Beauharnais's Kingdom of Italy had a combined total of 100,000 men under arms.
 In Spain an additional 150–200,000 French troops were being steadily beaten back by Spanish and British forces numbering around 150,000.
 Thus in total around 900,000 French troops were opposed in all theatres by somewhere around a million Allied troops (not including the strategic reserve being formed in Germany).